-The Proctors will not accept as reasons for lateness delays in postage, reliance on third parties to deliver your work, printing problems, or, for submission of work electronically, problems with email or server speeds, computer break down, virus infection or lost or stolen files.
+The Proctors will not accept as reasons for lateness problems that are beyond the University's control: delays in postage, reliance on third parties to deliver your work, printing problems, or, for submission of work electronically, problems such as failure of your private email, computer (including virus infection), or servers, or lost or stolen files.
 Ensure that you keep adequate backups and store them separately and securely.
 If you do submit your work late, the Proctors will decide whether to allow the work to be accepted.
 If it is accepted, then an academic penalty will be applied to your work, normally on a sliding scale published by the department.
 You will also be charged a late submission fee.
 You should ask your college (or department if you don't belong to a college) to write to the Proctors explaining your lateness as soon as possible.
-In some circumstances (such as illness or other emergencies) the Proctors will waive the penalty and / or fee.
+In some circumstances (such as illness or other emergencies) the Proctors will waive the penalty and/or fee.